SJ5033 - Media Law and Ethics; Public Administration (2018/19)

 The course will introduce key aspects of UK public affairs.
 Each week, students explore stories which uncover the work of different institutions and research them in and out of class.
 Each week will centre on action research, where students analyse a topical piece of journalism to discover what knowledge and which sources were used to create an effective piece of writing.

-Public adminstration subjects will include: national systems of government and representation; local government; foreign policy, the EU and defence; the emergency services; social services and education; health; finance and the stock exchange.
+Public administration subjects will include: national systems of government and representation; local government; foreign policy, the EU and defence; the emergency services; social services and education; health; finance and the stock exchange.
+LO1

 In enhancement and news weeks, through screenings, visits and guest speakers, they will gain personal experience which will deepen their understandings.

 Finally, through writing on these theories and histories, they will sharpen writing and presentation skills through reflecting on feedback from staff and other students.
-Such written work will help demonstrate employability for the PDP.
+Such written work will help demonstrate employability for the PDP LO1, LO3, LO5

-For most of the 30 teaching weeks, a two-hourly session will require students to listen, to write and to speak, to work with each other and individually.
+For most of the teaching weeks, a three-hourly session will require students to listen, to write and to speak, to work with each other and individually.
 They will also need to take notes, present independent research and ideas and contest information presented by staff.

 In enhancement and news weeks, field trips, guest speakers and screenings will complement one-to-one tutorial and coaching sessions.
 The magistrates’ court and Crown Court visits, as well as visits to local council meetings, are a key part of this course.